 Overtaking on country roads might make you sweat as it is nearly out of puff around the century mark.
-Seats could be softer because longer journeys does make bottoms sore.
+Seats could be softer because longer journeys do make bottoms sore.
 Sure it’s lighter than before but the 4M Q7 drives similarly to what it replaces, after all there are limitations when it comes to fighting physics.

 Gear selector sometimes doesn’t react to inputs which can be embarrassing during rush hours.
-Third row seats rise up and folds away electrically, very amusing but is only good for short drives given how upright they are.
+Third row seats rise up and fold away electrically, very amusing but are only good for short drives given how upright they are.
 Lastly, in our world of technology overload, Audi MMI like BMW iDrive, have become no easier to use as years go.
 At least it folds away in fashion.
 After all, this is a big car so piloting the Q7 in parking lots will commence further sweating.